 All filings are subject to random audits, as well.
 The number of cases audited randomly varies depending on available resources.
 For instance, when bankruptcy filings skyrocketed after the Great Recession, audits were put on hold altogether.

 Debtors selected for auditing receive notification by mail.
 The notice will give the filer time to provide documentation in support of the identified issue.

 Whereas the U.S. Trustee's office has broad-sweeping duties, the bankruptcy trustee is tasked with accomplishing the everyday work needed to push your petition through the process.
 In both Chapter 7 and Chapter 13 cases, it’s the bankruptcy trustee’s job to:

 Trustees have chapter-specific duties, as well.
 You can expect a Chapter 7 trustee to sell property that you can’t protect with a bankruptcy exemption and distribute the proceeds to creditors.
 A Chapter 13 trustee will review your proposed repayment plan, and if it’s confirmed (approved) by the court, collect your monthly repayment plan payments and send the funds to creditors.

-The bankruptcy trustee may be a local bankruptcy attorney or a nonlawyer who is very knowledgeable about Chapter 7 or Chapter 13 bankruptcy generally and the local court’s rules and procedures in particular.
+You’ll find out who your bankruptcy trustee will be a few days after you file your bankruptcy papers.
+Look for a notice from the court.
+It will give you the trustee’s name, business address, and business phone number.
+The bankruptcy trustee might be a local bankruptcy attorney or a nonlawyer who is knowledgeable about Chapter 7 or Chapter 13 bankruptcy and the local rules and procedures of your court.